-$\mathbf{2}$ Fair representation by independent sets in paths: a Borsuk-Ulam approach
+2 Fair representation by independent sets in paths: a Borsuk-Ulam approach

-In this section we prove Theorem 1.15.
-Following an idea from the proof of the "necklace theorem" [9], we shall use the Borsuk-Ulam theorem.
-In the necklace problem two thieves want to divide a necklace with m types of beads, each recurring in an even number of beads, so that the beads of every type are evenly split between the two.
+In this section we prove Theorem 1.7.
+Following an idea from the proof of the "necklace theorem" [8], we shall use the Borsuk-Ulam theorem.
+In the necklace problem two thieves want to divide a necklace with m types of beads, each occurring in an even number of beads, so that the beads of every type are evenly split between the two.
 The theorem is that the thieves can achieve this goal using at most m cuts of the necklace.
-In our case, the two "thieves" are the sets of odd and even points, respectively.
-But rather than use the theorem as a black box, we have to adapt ideas from its proof to the present situation.
+In our case, we shall employ as "thieves" the sets of odd and even points, respectively, in a sense to be explained below.